ChrissieDev/vn.js/vns/vns-example.md

 ;; functions should probably be an abstraction of some base 'Scoped' or 'Context' class ;; and the context class or whatever should have a `condition` that is an expression to evaluate when it's time to run the function at runtime
 ;; this is useful because multiple things create their own scopes, such as if/else statements, loops, etc.
-==> main
+--> main
     kacey
-    "This is character dialogue using a pre-defined actor's unique identifier (able to be added externally via the interpreter's api at runtime)"
-    "You can use the same speaker multiple times in a row without invoking their id again."
-    "Identifiers are first looked up in the internal scene's actor list, and if not found, an unidentified variable error is thrown."
+    "This is character dialogue."
+    "The name that comes before the dialogue lines must refer to an actor that exists in the project" "Otherwise, the speaker will be invisible.
+Watch out for typos!"
     "Dialogue pauses execution until the interpreter's `resume` method is called."

     _